-PGY level Competence Autonomy Relatedness Motivation level PGY3 End of year Residents reflect on how the skills they honed as adult learners contribute to their goals for clini- cal competency.
-They cite specific tools , such as self-care practices and relationship-centered care models, which they found useful.
-They recognize the challenges faced while transition- ing from novice physicians to activated lifelong learners.
-Success stories emerge in the form of patient relationships, practice improvement pro- jects, and ideas for enriching curricular content Claiming ownership of and appreciation for theirReflecting on their identity as a cohort and as nembers of the family medicine profession.educational choices, these learners reflect on the paths taken and not taken during residency.members of the family medicine profession.They can cite action steps they initiared to fulfill their learning methods did not work for them.residents express a sense of cohesion, trust teamwork - both in patients, junior resident teamwork - both in patients, junior resident teamwork.
-Some concerns are raised about la network.
-Some concerns are raised about la network.
-Some concerns are raised about la transparency when individual learners strug resources to advance their own goalsthe interval found learners to advance their own goalsnetwork.
-Some concerns are raised about la transparency when individual learners strug related to how that might impact the cohort function.
-They also struggle to trust whethe ferent learning experiences within the individual learners who the interviount produces equally compete colleagues.
+PGY level Competence Autonomy Relatedness Motivation level PGY3 End of year Residents reflect on how the skills they honed as adult learners contribute to their goals for clinical competency.
+They cite specific tools, such as self-care practices and relationship-centered care models, which they found useful.
+They recognize the challenges faced while transitioning from novice physicians to activated lifelong learners.
+Success stories emerge in the form of patient relationships, practice improvement projects, and ideas for enriching curricular content Claiming ownership of and appreciation for their Reflecting on their identity as a cohort and as educational choices, these learners reflect on the paths taken and not taken during residency.
+They can cite action steps they initiated to fulfill their learning needs and explain why some learning methods did not work for them.
+These residents recognize their progression as individual learners who have the ability to harness resources to advance their own goals resources to advance their own goals function.
+They also struggle to trust whethe fernt learning experiences within the individual compets colleagues.
 The residents value the support given along their educational journey and st the intention to "pour it out into others."
-Reflecting on their identity as a cohort and as members of the family medicine profession, residents express a sense of cohesion, trust and teanwork - both in patient care and the educa- tional process-with patients, junior residents, faculty and other colleagues across the health network.
+Reflecting on their identity as a cohort and as members of the family medicine profession, residents express a sense of cohesion, trust and teamwork-both in patient care and the educational process-with patients, junior residents, faculty and other colleagues across the health network.
 Some concerns are raised about lack of transparency when individual learners struggle, related to how that might impact the cohort's function.
-They also struggle to trust whether dif- ferent learning experiences within the individu- alized curriculum produces equally competent colleagues.
+They also struggle to trust whether different learning experiences within the individualized curriculum produces equally competent colleagues.
 The residents value the support given along their educational journey and state the intention to "pour it out into others."
 Identification/ integration construct in each of the 4 training-level subsets.
 The study team's determination of motivation level for each PGY cohort appears in the rightmost column of each table.